clj-grenada/grenada-spec/BarsImp.md

 # Defining Bar types

+TODO: Adapt these to how I actually defined them.
+(RM 2015-08-09)

 If you want to define a Bar type β, you have to do the following things.
 (In some aspects, Bars are similar to Aspects, so you will see some referrals to the [Aspects guide](AspectsImp.md).
 You'd better read it first.
 It isn't that long.)